 “We’ve used the advice line a lot and we are really pleased with the service,” says Penny, “at the moment we’re mostly calling up for HR and legal advice around individual cases.

-“We use the Simplify system as our primary workforce database.
+“We use the online management system as our primary workforce database.
 Gail, our Director of Corporate Services who manages HR, uses it and so do our managers and the workforce team.
 As part of the package we get access to the Reward service which is very helpful, as it gives me access to information on pay benchmarking and salary surveys that I can share with the board.”

 Penny also has regular contact with a Reward consultant, “The Reward consultant is our main contact for our recent exercise around job evaluation, she has been great— she certainly knows her stuff.
 We’ve been very impressed with her level of knowledge and she’s helped us understand the system.
 We have been really pleased with the support we have received, the evaluation we have is a good package and I’d certainly recommend it to people who need assistance with their pay & reward schemes.”

-Penny’s plans for the future relationship of Croner and the hospice involve expanding usage of the Croner Simplify system, and making it more easily accessible for everyone within the business who would benefit from its use.
+Penny’s plans for the future relationship of Croner and the hospice involve expanding usage of the Croner system, and making it more easily accessible for everyone within the business who would benefit from its use.

 Do you have any questions?